EurekaEnjoyer/Eureka_Guides/Eureka_Gearing.md

 ### iLvl-Sync and Materia Melding

   Due to the iLvl-sync of 300 inside each Eureka zone, materia melds on gear *above* iLvl 300 provide no additional stats.
-Synced accessories begins at iLvl 430 (or iLlvl 480, for NQ-crafted) because both substats will cap at those iLvls.
+Synced accessories begins at iLvl 430 (or iLlvl 480 for NQ-crafted) because all substats cap that those points.

 ### Eureka Effect: Elemental Bonus